Astrodata Tag

 A whole suite of such tag functions is needed to fully characterize all

 types of data an instrument can produce.
-DRAGONS:gemini_instruments
+DRAGONS:gemini_instruments is an

-example of a package defining a number of AstroData
+example of a package defining a number of AstroData types that use the

 tag system to automaticlaly and precisely identify the specific instrument